COS301-SE-2020/SCUBAMATE/README.md

 # SCUBAMATE

 ## Overview
 "Scubamate" is a scuba diving companion app, designed to aid divers, and diving instructors with administrative tasks, such as checking weather information, logging dives, and planning diving trips.
+Traditional methods involve using a dive book to write down the information of your dives which can become tedious when you forget this book at home, lose it or simjply forget to bring a pen, thus Scubamate's main goal is to ease this process.
+It also aims to encourage new divers to get into diving and help people plan a new dive.
 ## Deployment
 Available At: <a href="https://www.scuba.thematthew.me"> https://www.scuba.thematthew.me </a>